Dear reader of ADxS.org, please excuse the disruption.

 • The typical characteristics of the Type A personality coincide with those of the ADHD-HI/mixed type

-• ADHD-HI sufferers (hyperactive, type A personality, active-coping) often react to a stressor with a flattened cortisol response compared to non-affected people (The HPA axis / stress regulation axis) and a reduced adrenaline/noradrenaline response (The autonomic nervous system)
+• Persons with ADHD-HI (hyperactive, type A personality, active-coping) often react to a stressor with a flattened cortisol response compared to people with ADHD (The HPA axis / stress regulation axis) and a reduced adrenaline/noradrenaline response (The autonomic nervous system)

 4.1.2.
 Type B personality: the balanced ones